« Previous Page

 If you need some help making your meals and snacks balanced, a dietitian can help you create a plan that fits your lifestyle.
 Also, you can look at the nutrition facts label to figure out the fat, carbohydrate, and protein in foods.

-In the table, find your gender, age, and activity level.
+In the tables below, find your gender, age, and activity level.

 *Pregnant or breast–feeding women have different calorie needs.